Hammersmith Park: Hammersmith Park today

 The Garden of Peace remains intact within Hammersmith Park; it was restored in 2008.
 The garden is set among bamboo and pagoda trees, and consists of two large ponds which are linked by a stone bridge.
 Rocks surround the garden, forming a small waterfall.
 A number of the original plants and trees brought from Japan in 1909 still survive.

-In 2013 the London Borough of Hammersmith and Fulham announced plans, initially proposed in 2011, to demolish the existing sports facilities and replace them with football pitches, run by the privately owned company Play Football.
+In 2013 the London Borough of Hammersmith and Fulham announced plans, initially proposed in 2011, to demolish the existing sports facilities and replace them with football pitches, run by Powerleague.
 Despite opposition from some local residents, led local author and journalist Virginia Ironside, seeking judicial review of the decision on the basis of inadequate public consultation, the plans went ahead.

 In 2018, the Japan Society and Embassy of Japan, with support of local and Japanese businesses, added an authentic Japanese gateway and avenue of traditional Japanese stone lanterns to the park.

 In 2020 Hammersmith Park's Japanese Garden ranked No 9 in a "Tranquility Index" of London.